-Instead of using traditional advertising or trying to get a big celebrity to promote your campaign, look for niche celebrities (people who are famous in online communities associated with a specific interest or passion).
+Instead of using traditional advertising or trying to get a big celebrity to promote your fundraiser, look for niche celebrities (people who are famous in online communities associated with a specific interest or passion).
 Another tactic is to connect your cause with social influencers, each with his or her own community of fans.
 Connect with influencers who relate to your cause, in the hope that they’ll share it with their followers.
-For example, the hugely popular Twitter account We Rate Dogs regularly tweets out links to dog campaigns, which usually end up reaching their goals.
+For example, the hugely popular Twitter account We Rate Dogs regularly tweets out links to dog fundraisers, which usually end up reaching their goals.
 You can visit the We Rate Dogs site for more information about being considered for sharing.

 6. Revive email communication